gregjames1/Network-Security-Groups/README.md

 <img width="2268" alt="Screenshot 2023-08-06 at 7 47 36 PM" src="https://github.com/gregjames1/Network-Security-Groups/assets/129281605/829be2f6-ed11-460f-8eb2-f6d850ad00c6">
 </p>
 <p>
 Exit the SSH session, close PowerShell, and open Command Prompt as an administrator.
-Filter for DHCP traffic in Wireshark.
-Enter "ipconfig /renew" in Command Prompt to request a new IP address to be assigned to VM-1 and observe the traffic in Wireshark.
-Although in the above image, an error was encountered while requesting an new IP address, we are still able to view the network activity in Wireshark.
+Filter for DHCP traffic in WireShark.
+Enter "ipconfig /renew" in Command Prompt to request a new IP address to be assigned to VM-1 and observe the traffic in WireShark.
+Although in the above image, an error was encountered while requesting an new IP address, we are still able to observe the network activity in WireShark.
 </p>
 <br />